edthedev/edthedev.github.io/blog/minetest/mods.md

 - Teleporters are expensive, but can connect to each-other from anywhere.
 - Doctor Who fans may wish to dye their teleporters blue.

+`Wilhelmines Animal World` adds so many animals.

+`X Bows` adds bows and arrows.
+- Not essential, to me, because my aim is terrible.
+- Somehow I am running both this and `Bows`.
+I should look into that.

 `X Enchanting` adds a table that can add enchantments to tools, by spending `mese crystals` (redstone).
 - Add classic enchantments such as `fortune`, `unbreaking` and `efficiency`.
 - Pair with `Anvil` to allow repairing your favorite enchanted pickaxe.